Configuring and Using the ReportViewer Toolbar

 You can set properties in the Properties window or in code to configure the ReportViewer control and ReportViewer toolbar.
 You can remove or disable specific commands and set values that are used to initialize the toolbar.
 For more information about the ReportViewer Web server control properties, see Microsoft.Reporting.WebForms.ReportViewer Properties.
 For more information about the Windows Forms control properties, see Microsoft.Reporting.WinForms.ReportViewer Properties.

-Due to differences in how user interface elements are rendered in HTML and Graphics Design Instrumentation (GDI) format, the report toolbar varies depending on whether you are using the Web server control or the Windows Forms control.
+Due to differences in how user interface elements are rendered in HTML and Graphics Design Instrumentation (GDI) format, the report toolbar can vary slightly depending on whether you are using the Web server control or the Windows Forms control.

 The ReportViewer toolbar provides print support.
-Print support is implemented differently for each version of the ReportViewer control.
-Moreover, the Web server control only provides print support in Internet Explorer.
+Print support is implemented differently for each version of the control and the processing mode you use.
+Although you cannot customize or configure print functionality, you must enable print support on the report server for server reports that run in the ReportViewer Web server control.
 For more information, see Printing Reports from ReportViewer.

 The ReportViewer toolbar includes a search field so that you can find specific text within a report.
 Search for content in the report by typing a word or phrase that you want to find.
-The search is case-insensitive and begins at the page that is currently displayed.
+The search is case-insensitive and begins at the page or section that is currently selected.
 Wildcards and Boolean search operators are not supported.
 Only visible content is included in a search operation.
-If the report uses show / hide functionality, hidden content is not searched.
+If the report uses show / hide functionality, hidden content is not exposed through search operations.
 To search for subsequent occurrences of the same value, click Next.

-The ReportViewer toolbar provides export formats so that the user can save a report in a supported format.
-A local report can be exported to an Excel, PDF, or Word file.
-A server report can be exported to any format the report server supports.
+The ReportViewer toolbar provides export formats so that you can save a report as an Excel or PDF application file.
 If you are using the Web server control, you can set the ExportContentDisposition property on the control to immediately display the exported report in Excel or a PDF viewer instead of saving it as a file.

 The same report can have a different appearance and functionality depending on the rendering format you select.
 Reports that have links, document maps, and bookmarks might not function properly once the report is saved to a file.
-Depending on how you align items in a report, the report layout in a different file format may include a different number of pages or extra white space.
+Depending on how you align items in a report, the report layout in a different file format might include extra pages or white space that you did not expect.